 The Napa Valley invites picnicking with wine and deli purchases.
 The Oakville Grocery, along Highway 29 in Oakville, stocks a complete assortment of picnic fare.
 Many wineries have picnic facilities.
 Joseph Phelps, Chateau Montelena, and Rutherford Hill are examples.
 The area parks are also favorite picnic destinations, including George Yount Park in Yountville, Crane Park in St. Helena, and Bothe Napa State Park north of St. Helena.

 The city of Santa Cruz benefited by its backwater prosperity from the Depression to 1965.
 If civic boosters had sufficient funds, they would probably have “improved” out of existence such downtown landmarks as the brick Cooperhouse.
 In one of the cruel ironies of fate, the Quake of 1989 destroyed the Cooperhouse and gutted the picturesque brick downtown.
-Go to Santa Cruz today, however, and you will see a vibrant, recovered city.
+Go to Santa Cruz today, however, and you will see a vibrant city.

 Most of the wood Victorian houses of the city were spared in the Quake.
 You can make walking tours of Santa Cruz’s old Victorians, such as the cluster on Walnut Street, on your own with the aid of brochures from the Visitors Council.